 “Just do things.
 Don’t hold back.
 Don’t wait for the right moment.
-Just take your foot and kick the door down” Angelica told me.
+Just take your foot and kick the door down,” Angelica told me.
 She also stressed the importance of not being perfect.
-The idea that you have to finish something just so really stifles work and productivity.
+The idea that you have to finish something just really stifles work and productivity.

 She applied this concept to feminism too.
 Being a feminist is about constantly trying to do better and not being perfect.
 This applies to how you treat others too.

 Many people who are trying to do good are not being willfully ignorant when they don’t know enough about an issue.
-There are a lot of issues out there to care about, and the best thing you can do is to offer your point of view when someone is misguided about an issues.
+There are a lot of issues out there to care about, and the best thing you can do is to offer your point of view when someone is misguided about an issue.
 It definitely comes across better.
-“Don’t yell at them, teach them” Angelica said.
+“Don’t yell at them.
+Teach them,” Angelica said.